letsconnectvpn/vpn-ca/README.md

     $ CA_DIR=/tmp _bin/vpn-ca -init-ca -name "My Root CA"
     $ CA_DIR=/tmp _bin/vpn-ca -server  -name vpn.example.org
     $ CA_DIR=/tmp _bin/vpn-ca -client  -name 12345678

+# Algorithms

+By default the RSA algorithm with size 3072 bits is used for keys.
+You can switch to using ECDSA keys with the P-256 / prime256v1 algorithm by setting the `CA_ALGO` environment variable, for example:

+    $ CA_ALGO=ECDSA _bin/vpn-ca -init-ca -name "My NIST Curve CA"
+    $ CA_ALGO=ECDSA _bin/vpn-ca -server -name "www.example.org"

+Make sure you keep setting the `CA_ALGO` otherwise the CA will switch back to generating RSA keys.
+You can of course mix and match, but keeping the algorithm consistent makes some sense.

+**NOTE**: there is an `ed25519` branch in the repository that supports EdDSA (Ed25519) as well: `CA_ALGO=EdDSA`, but one needs a relatively modern Go version for it, not available through `stretch-backports`.